Icinga/pkg-icinga2-debian/doc/1-about.md

 Icinga 2 ships [syntax highlighting](#configuration-syntax-highlighting) for `vim` and `nano` to help edit your configuration.

+* Puppet modules, Chef Cookbooks, Ansible Playbooks, Salt Formulas, etc

+This is a constant work-in-progress.
+For details checkout https://dev.icinga.org/projects/icinga-tools If you want to contribute to these projects, do not hesitate to contact us at https://support.icinga.org

 * [Vagrant Demo VM](#vagrant)

 Used for demo cases and development tests.
 Get Icinga 2 running within minutes and spread the #monitoringlove to your friends and colleagues.